Terri Dunning

 Terri Dunning (born 11 March 1985) is a former British swimmer.
 She specialised in butterfly and won medals at the 2005 Summer Universiade, 2006 European Aquatics Championships and 2006 Commonwealth Games.
+Terri set a new British Record twice in her career breaking the 100 Butterfly (long course) at the 2006 Commonwealth Games and the 200 Butterfly (short course) when she missed a medal by just 0.01sec at the 2007 European Short Course Championships.